BroadcomMFD/debugger-for-mainframe/README.md

 * Technical support cases must be submitted to Broadcom in accordance with guidance provided in “Working with Support”.

 Note: To receive technical assistance and support, you must remain compliant with “Working with Support”, be current on all applicable licensing and maintenance requirements, and maintain an environment in which all computer hardware, operating systems, and third party software associated with the affected Broadcom software are on the releases and version levels from the manufacturer that Broadcom designates as compatible with the software.
 Changes you elect to make to your operating environment could detrimentally affect the performance of Broadcom software and Broadcom shall not be responsible for these effects or any resulting degradation in performance of the Broadcom software.
 Severity 1 cases must be opened via telephone and elevations of lower severity incidents to Severity 1 status must be requested via telephone.

+## Privacy Notice
+The extensions for Visual Studio Code developed by Broadcom Inc., including its corporate affiliates and subsidiaries, ("Broadcom") are provided free of charge, but in order to better understand and meet its users’ needs, Broadcom may collect, use, analyze and retain anonymous users’ metadata and interaction data, (collectively, “Usage Data”) and aggregate such Usage Data with similar Usage Data of other Broadcom customers.
+Please find more detailed information in License and Service Terms & Repository.

+This data collection uses built-in Microsoft VS Code Telemetry, which can be disabled, at your sole discretion, if you do not want to send Usage Data.

+The current release of Debugger for Mainframe collects anonymous data for the following events:
+- Activation of this VS Code extension
+- Conversion of batch JCL for debugging
+- Batch scheduling table operations
+- Batch link queue operations
+- Fetch extended sources
+- DAP requests and responses
+- Setting variables
+- Errors

+Each such event is logged with the following information:
+- Event time
+- Operating system and version
+- Country or region
+- Anonymous user and session ID
+- Version numbers of Microsoft VS Code and Debugger for Mainframe